BrahmRamkissoon/My-CodeSchool-Code/JavaScript-RoadTrip-Part-1/Level-1-Values/README.md

 ## 1.1 Booleans, The True Path
 Video Lecture

-* The Prompt & some basic numbers
-* Operators
-* Order of Operations: PEMDAS
-* Comparators

 ## 1.2 Basic Operations
 _Task:_
 In the console, enter any expression which uses `+`,` -`, `*`, or `/`, and whose answer evaluates to `36`.